ElektraInitiative/PermaplanT/doc/backend/05updating_schema_patch.md

 3. Copy the `schema.rs` file e.g. to `schema_tmp.rs`.

-Now manually make changes in `schema.rs`, use the current `schema.patch` to apply important changes
+Now manually modify the `schema.rs` and utilize the existing `schema.patch` to incorporate previous modifications.

 4. Run `` diff src/schema.rs `src/schema_tmp.rs` -U6 > src/schema.patch `` in the backend folder to save the result as `src/schema.patch`.